aerospike/aerospike-client-python/doc/client.rst

 Unicode Handling
 ----------------

-Both :class:`str` and :class:`unicode` values are converted by the client into UTF-8 encoded strings for storage on the aerospike server.
+Both :class:`str` and :func:`unicode` values are converted by the client into UTF-8 encoded strings for storage on the aerospike server.
 Read methods such as :meth:`~aerospike.Client.get`, :meth:`~aerospike.Client.query`, :meth:`~aerospike.Client.scan` and
 :meth:`~aerospike.Client.operate` will return that data as UTF-8 encoded :class:`str` values.
-To get a :class:`unicode` you will need to manually decode.
+To get a :func:`unicode` you will need to manually decode.

 .. warning::

-    Prior to release 1.0.43 read operations always returned strings as :class:`unicode`.
+    Prior to release 1.0.43 read operations always returned strings as :func:`unicode`.

 .. code-block:: python